 The National Capital Radio & Television Museum relies on volunteer docents and others to staff the majority of its needs.
-The executive director/curator, officers, and board members all serve without pay.
-The deputy director is the Museum’s first professional staff member and works full time.
+The curator, officers, and board members all serve without pay.
+The executive director and the museum assistant are the Museum’s professional staff.
 Many of us were first drawn to the museum by our interest in radio or broadcasting history.
 Indeed, many of the Museum’s leaders and volunteers are collectors of radios, other equipment, or books and documents about radio’s more than century-long development.

 One of the founders of the Radio History Society, volunteer Brian Belanger is the Museum’s curator and a Director on the board.
 Prior to his retirement in 2000 from the National Institute of Standards and Technology, he held several senior management positions there, including Deputy Director of the Advanced Technology Program.
 He was a Commerce Department Science and Technology Fellow in 1983 and a recipient of Bronze and Silver medals from the Department.
 An electrical engineer, with a bachelor’s degree from Caltech and a Ph.D. from the University of Southern California, Brian also was a research engineer at the General Electric Research and Development Center early in his career.
 He is an amateur extra-class ham operator with call letters KB3PRS.
 He is the co-editor of Radio Age, the newsletter of the Mid-Atlantic Antique Radio Club, and the editor of Dials and Channels, the journal of the Radio & Television Museum.
 He was the recipient of the 2001 Antique Wireless Association’s Houck Award for Documentation for his many articles on antique radio topics, and also served as the first vice president of that organization.

 Board Chair — Stephen Hansman (term expires 2018)